Lidpvs/intensive_station_calculator/README.md

 Technologies used

--Python

--CustomTkinter

--JSON

--Pathlib
+Python

+CustomTkinter

+JSON

+Pathlib

--Object-oriented programming
+Object-oriented programming

----

-Limitations
+# Limitations

 This application is intended for educational and portfolio purposes only.